mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 Imagine that our stream comes from mobile application and someone is on a train that has hit long tunnel somewhere in the Alps ...

 Streaming pipeline needs to materialize results in a timely manner, how long the pipeline should wait for data?
-If on 99th percentile latency is 3 seconds, it does not make any sense to wait for outliers late by minutes or hours.
+If 99<sup>th</sup> percentile latency is 3 seconds, it does not make any sense to wait for outliers late by minutes or hours.
-For unbounded data this is always heuristic calculation, the streaming engine continuously estimates time "X" where all input data with event-time less than "X" have been already observed.
+For unbounded data this is always heuristic calculation, the streaming framework continuously estimates time "X" where all input data with event-time less than "X" have been already observed.
 The time "X" is called **watermark**.
+The watermark calculation algorithm determines quality of the streaming framework.
+With better heuristics you will get lower overall latency and more precise late data handling.

 Fortunately it's quite easy to write fully deterministic test scenario for late data.
 Good streaming frameworks (like Apache Beam) provide watermark programmatic control for testing purposes.